FreshX-GmbH/melnor_decloudify/README.md

 # Warning

 This is code under development and not yet 100% functional.
-Starting with the next summer season, when i need the device again, i will hopefully finish it.
+As of 03/2020 you can control one channel at a time via the REST api but it is not stable yet, since the protocol is restarting the handshake occasionally.
 If you have questions or want to discuss the protocol contact me at kai+melnor at freshx dot de.

 # Intro